 Before you even begin looking at homes, get a copy of your credit report from the three credit reporting bureaus.
 You should know your score from all three because the score with each one will differ somewhat.
 Some of your creditors will send information to every agency, while others send to one or two.

 Your credit score can vary widely at each bureau.
 When the mortgage lender checks your credit, they will use the middle score from the three bureaus to determine if they will lend to you or not.
 You are entitled to a free copy of your credit report from each bureau every year.
-You can get yours by going to www.annualcreditreport.com.
+You can get yours by going to Annual Credit Report.
 (FTC.gov)

 Check Your Debt to Income Ratios

-With FHA loans, lenders want to see a front end ratio no higher than 31%.
-This ratio compares your gross monthly income to your total mortgage payment per month, including principal, interest, insurance, taxes and mortgage insurance.
+For FHA loans, lenders typically seek a front-end ratio not exceeding 31%.
+This ratio compares your gross monthly income to your total monthly mortgage payment, encompassing principal, interest, insurance, taxes, and mortgage insurance.

-FHA lenders also want to see a back end ratio no higher than 43%.
-This ratio compares your gross monthly income to your total monthly debt payments, including home loan, car payments, credit cards, student loans etc. It is possible to be approved for a loan with a higher DTI, but you will need to show that you are worth the risk.
-The lender may want to see a higher credit score, income or down payment.
+FHA lenders also look for a back-end ratio no higher than 43%.
+This ratio compares your gross monthly income to your overall monthly debt payments, including your home loan, car payments, credit cards, student loans, and more.
+It is possible to secure approval with a higher debt-to-income ratio, but in such cases, borrowers may need to demonstrate their creditworthiness further, potentially by having a higher credit score, income, or making a larger down payment.

 Organize Your Income Documentation

 Every mortgage lender today requires full documentation of your income, debts, assets and general finances to qualify you for a mortgage.
-To qualify for an FHA loan, you will generally need the following items:
+To meet eligibility for FHA income requirements, you will generally need the following items:

 - Two years of W-2s if you are a full time, salaried employee